 Writing a Resume

-Here are 16 sample resumes and 1 sustainability resume to illustrate the concepts presented in this article.
-There are many more possibilities than examples.
-We encourage you to use these samples as general guidelines to develop a resume that best fits your individual needs.
+We encourage you to use the following as general guidelines to develop a resume that best fits your individual needs.

 - What is a resume?